Ryan Searle (darts player)

-Ryan Searle (born 21 October 1987) is an English professional darts player who competes in Professional Darts Corporation (PDC) events, where he is currently ranked world number eighteen.
-Nicknamed "Heavy Metal", Searle has won 7 PDC ranking titles in Players Championship events.
-He reached his first major final at the 2021 Players Championship Finals, finishing as runner-up after losing to Peter Wright 11–10.
+Ryan Searle (born 21 October 1987) is an English professional darts player who competes in Professional Darts Corporation (PDC) events, where he is ranked world number thirteen; he reached a peak ranking of world number eight in 2026.
+Nicknamed "Heavy Metal", Searle has won eight PDC ranking titles in Players Championship events.
+He reached his first major final at the 2021 Players Championship Finals, finishing runner-up to Peter Wright.
+He also reached the semi-finals of the PDC World Championship in 2026, and has reached two finals on the European Tour.

 Career

 Early career

 Searle began his career competing in British Darts Organisation (BDO) events, where he participated in three World Masters tournaments.
 He reached the last 16 of the 2013 edition after a controversial win over Richie George, when his winning dart at double 10 did not actually hit the target.
 Referee Nick Rolls wrongly called 'game shot', ending the leg and awarding Searle the match.

 2016–2018

 In 2016, Searle won two PDC Challenge Tour events.
 He finished second on the 2016 Challenge Tour Order of Merit behind Rob Cross, which granted him a PDC Tour Card for the first time.
 He reached his first PDC ranking final in September 2018, where he lost 6–4 to Nathan Aspinall.